tonyxyu/FV_Final_Project/README.md

 ### 4. Running the JBMC Checks

-JBMC takes a fully qualified class name (in dot-notation) and an optional `--function` to identify the exact static method to use as the “entry point” for analysis.
+JBMC takes a fully qualified class name (in dot-notation) and an optional `--function` to identify the exact static method to use as the “enter point” for analysis.

 1. Navigate to the project root.
 2. For each property method in `HrDatabaseFacadePropertiesTest`, run a JBMC command like: